 As already mentioned before, it is a good strategy to communicate about your app with your family, friends, former colleagues or classmates and thereby create a word-of-mouth publicity.

-If a potential mobile user gets a recommendation for an app by a friend, he will be very likely to download it because he trusts his friend and his recommendation.
+If a potential mobile user gets a recommendation for an app by a friend, he is very likely to download it because he trusts his friend’s recommendation.

 Communicate with the Press

 You want people to talk about your app?
 You should talk to the press first!

 Prepare a media kit with all the necessary information about your app and all its features.
 Be aware to present it in a nice and appealing way to impress the journalist and to stay in his mind so that he will consider writing about your app.

 This would be great for your mobile user acquisition, because if journalists write about your app, potential users may read the article and consider downloading your app.

 Try to present your app to mobile app discovery platforms.
 If they like what they see, they might want to present it to their readers.
 App discovery platforms review, categorize and promote new and yet unknown apps.

 This is a great tool for your mobile user acquisition since these platforms only present the apps they believe in and your potential mobile users have a high amount of trust in these platforms.